tutukin/DSpace-Item-Comments/README.md

 1. Copy `./module/resources/aspects/*` to `[dspace-src]/dspace/modules/xmlui/src/main/resources/aspects`
 2. Copy `./module/java/ru/isuct/*` to `[dspace-src]/dspace/modules/xmlui/src/main/java/ru/isuct`
 3. Copy `./config/*` to `[dspace-src]/dspace/config`
+4. Insert the aspect into [dspace-src]/dspace/config/xmlui.conf just before `</aspects>` tag:

+	`<aspect name="Comments" path="resource://aspects/Comments/"/>`

-4. Rebuild DSpace and update the instance
+5. Rebuild DSpace and update the instance
-5. apply `comments.sql` to your PostgreSQL database.
+6. apply `comments.sql` to your PostgreSQL database.
 (If you are using Oracle, then you have to translate `comments.sql` to the Oracle's SQL dialect).